Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    actuators, etc.).
 There can be a very high density of devices per radio gateway (LoRaWAN gateway).
 This entity maps to the LoRaWAN End-Device.

-   o The Radio Gateway (RGW), which is the end point of the constrained link.
+   o The Radio Gateway (RGW), which is the endpoint of the constrained link.
 This entity maps to the LoRaWAN Gateway.

    o The Network Gateway (NGW) is the interconnection node between the